This timeline shows all major events, which I think they are worth to mention, in the IT ecosystem :

 - Partnership announcement,

 - Influential people moving, stepping down, etc …

-This is a major move.
+This is a major move, costing IBM $34B in cash and debt.
 Behind Red Hat’s RHEL, OpenShift, Kubernetes expertise (and the list goes on), there is also Red Hat’s previous acquisitions with CoreOS, InkTank, Ansible to name few.

 Duo Security have a very popular MFA cloud service (Multifactor Authentication).
 This may be a good fit to Cisco Umbrella and the CloudLock CASB service, and is definitely in the Cisco’s long term strategy to become software company (behemot’s pivot takes time).

 GitHub is basically the world’s code repository.
 Microsoft own it, and one can see this as a big commitment to Open Source.
 But GitHub is also and foremost a specialized and extremely qualitative social network.
 Coupled with Linkedin (same : specialized and qualitative), that makes two highly qualitative social network for Microsoft.
 You can’t really say if Linkedin could empower Github or is it the other way.
 Add some clever ML on top of all that data, and Microsoft have gold between their hands.